slakpi/ros/README.md

 Introduction
 ------------

 ROS...
 Call it "Rust OS," "Raspberry Pi OS," "Randy OS," whatever.
-This project is an interpretation of several Raspberry Pi bare metal C programming tutorials written in Rust...with some ARM assembly and C bootstrapping, of course.
+It is not a unique acronym among Rust kernel/OS projects.
+This project is an interpretation of several Raspberry Pi bare metal C programming tutorials written in Rust with some assembly start code, of course.
 See the `References` section for a list of tutorial links.

 Building
 --------

 ROS requires CMake 3.19 or higher and includes Corrosion as a submodule.
 The GCC and Rust ARM toolchains are required to do the actual compilation.
-ROS includes two CMake toolchain files to do most of the configuration for AArch64 or ARMv7.
+ROS includes CMake toolchain files and scripts to do most of the configuration for AArch64 or ARMv7.
+The scripts also handle Raspberry Pi specific configuration.

-ROS is currently setup to support AArch64 for Raspberry Pi 3 and 4 boards, and ARMv7 for Raspberry Pi 2 boards.
+ROS is currently setup to support AArch64 for Raspberry Pi 2 (rev. 1.2), 3, and 4 boards; and ARMv7 for Raspberry Pi 2 (rev. 1.1) boards.
 Typical CMake configuration commands are:

     cmake -B build/aarch64 \
           -G Ninja \
           -DRPI_VERSION=3 \
           -DQEMU_BUILD=True \
           -DCMAKE_TOOLCHAIN_FILE=cmake/aarch64-none-elf.cmake \
-          -DTC_PATH=$HOME/.local/cross/gnu-aarch64-none-elf \
+          -DTC_PATH=$HOME/.local/cross \
           -DCMAKE_BUILD_TYPE=Debug .

 or: